Gospel in Islam: Identification

-According to mainstream Sunni Islam, the Injīl is the divinely revealed scripture granted to Jesus (ʿĪsā) by God, referenced in several Qurʾānic passages, notably in 5:46–47.
+According to mainstream Sunni Islam, the Injīl is the divinely revealed physical scripture granted to Jesus (ʿĪsā) by God, referenced in several Qurʾānic passages, notably in 5:46–47.
 It is described as a guidance-filled and light-bearing scripture that confirms the Torah.
-However, mainstream Islamic theology holds that the original Injīl was not preserved in its revealed form but was subjected to taḥrīf—a process of textual and doctrinal alteration over time.
+Mainstream Islamic theology holds that the original Injīl was not preserved in its revealed form but was subjected to taḥrīf—a process of textual and doctrinal alteration over time.
 For example, Abdullah Yusuf Ali wrote:

 The Injil (Greek, Evangel equals Gospel) spoken of by the Qur'an is not the New Testament.
 It is not the four Gospels now received as canonical.
 It is the single Gospel which, Islam teaches, was revealed to Jesus, and which he taught.
 Fragments of it survive in the received canonical Gospels and in some others, of which traces survive (e.g., the Gospel of Childhood or the Nativity, the Gospel of St. Barnabas, etc.)."

 Most Muslims do not identify the Injīl with the four canonical Gospels of the New Testament.
 Rather, they view those texts as later, human-authored biographies composed decades after Jesus’s lifetime.
-Islamic theology maintains that the original revelation may have already been lost or obscured before these texts were written.
+Islamic theology maintains that the original revelation may have already been lost or obscured before these texts were written, but they agree that the Injil/Gospel was a physical scripture.
 While the Gospels may preserve indirect echoes of the original message, they are not considered divinely revealed scripture.

-From a textual standpoint, in opposition to the majority of secular scholars, Christian scholars generally assert that the New Testament Gospels have been reliably preserved through a large and early manuscript tradition.
-However, this view concerns textual transmission rather than theological content.
-The Islamic critique does not focus on whether the Gospels were copied accurately, but whether their teachings reflect the true message of Jesus.
-The Qurʾān, by contrast, is presented in Islamic belief as both a guardian (muhaymin) and final arbiter over previous scriptures, affirming truths that remain while correcting perceived distortions.
+From a textual standpoint, Christian scholars generally assert that the New Testament Gospels have been reliably preserved through a large and early manuscript tradition.

-Some Christians believe the Gospel of Thomas as being the Injeel of Jesus.
-However, The majority of Christian scholars believe the Gospel of Thomas was compiled in the second century.
-This would place the estimated compilation after Christian belief of Jesus's Death.
-Most scholars do not consider the Apostle Thomas the author, nor do they consider Jesus to be the author; the author remains unverified.
-The date of compilation is also unverified.
+While most Muslims do not believe that the Injeel of the Qur'an refers to the gospels written by the New Testament Apostles, some Muslims identify the Gospel of Thomas as being the Injeel of Jesus.